 A SG is formed when sufficient interest has been identified for a particular area of study within the scope of 802.11 WG.
 Sufficient interest is determined by a motion in the WG.
 An 802.11 SG is initiated by 50% approval of the 802.11 WG and is subject to approval by the 802 EC.
 During this approval process the 802 EC decides whether a SG is within the scope of 802.11 WG, should be moved to another WG or should be set up as a 802 Executive Committee Study Group.

-Mechanisms that are available for building interest in a SG include presentations at the Wireless Next Generation (WNG) Standing Commmittee and a call for interest.
-A call for interest may be made by any WG member or observer at an 802.11 WG opening plenary.
+Mechanisms that are available for building interest in a SG include presentations at the Wireless Next Generation (WNG) Standing Committee and a call for interest.
+A call for interest may be made by any attendee at an 802.11 WG opening plenary.

 Continuation

-A SG exists for up to 8 months.
-If it has not completed its work within that time, a request must be made to the WG for an extension for up to additional 6 months.
-Any request for SG extension is voted upon at an 802.11WG closing plenary.
+A SG is authorized from plenary session to plenary session.
+If the SG has not completed its work within that time, a request must be made to the WG for an extension for up to additional 6 months.
+A request for SG extension is voted upon at an 802.11WG closing plenary meeting.

 Study Group Operation

-SG follow the operating procedures for TG specified above with the following exceptions detailed below.
+SGs follow the operating procedures for TGs specified above in section 4.7, with the exception of voting as detailed below.

 Study Group Meetings